 Anna Ebert wrote to us in March of 2012 to inquire whether we might be able to supply 50,000 Pads4Girls kits: we were amazed!
-It has taken some time to work out the details, however we are thrilled to announce that distribution of 10,000 “Transformation Textiles” (pads and panties made from waste fabric from mass-scale garment production) Kits will commence in July 2012.
+It has taken some time to work out the details, however we are thrilled to announce that distribution of 10,000 “Transformation Textiles” (pads and panties made from waste fabric from mass-scale garment production) Kits will commence early in 2014.

 For just $5, you can donate a kit made of 3 pairs of adjustable-size panties and 6 pads to a girl in need – thanks to Anna and Transformation Textiles.
 Donate here.

 Here is Anna’s story about her work in Malawi and why she reached out to us:

 “I work amongst the Tumbuka tribe in northern Malawi.
 There are approximately 1.4 million people there.
 I feel they are a forgotten people; difficult to reach….but not impossible.

 I see women there being abused.
 They must carry 50 lbs of water on their heads with a baby on their back for who knows how far and that twice a day only because that’s all they are able to do.
 Yes, they are strong but it’s still way more than than should be asked of anyone to do every day!
 Their backs hurt.
 I know, for many have come to me for help to relieve their pain.
 Then I see the sickness caused by the bad water that they do carry to their homes and the tragedy after tragedy that happens because of the loss of their young children due to the bad water.
 Their hearts ache.
 They grieve the same as we do.
 They are human beings… moms who love their children, moms who want to care for the children.
 They do their utmost but can do no more.
 So I go to fix wells.
 Many, many wells.
 This helps immensely.